 I confirm that the information provided above is complete and correct.
 I acknowledge that any changes in these declarations must be notified to the ICB as soon as practicable and no later than 28 days after the interest arises.
 I am aware that if I do not make full, accurate and timely declarations then civil, criminal, or internal disciplinary action may result.
 I will declare any interest in accordance with the ICB policy during meetings.

-☐ I confirm I have completed the mandator (insert date) I do consent for this information to be published on registers that the ICB may publicly disclose.
-I do not give my consent for this information to be published on registers that the ICB may publicly disclose.
-Please give reason: Signed: (ICB member or employee) Date: Signed: (Line Manager or Senior ICB Manager) Position: Date:
+□ I do consent for this information to be pub □ I do not give my consent for this information o (1) Please give reason: Signed: Date: (ICB member or employee) Date.
+Signed: (Line Manager or Senior ICB Manager) Position: Date: